trick77/dockerflix/README.md

 Make sure TCP ports 80 and 443 on your VPS are not in use by some other software like a pre-installed web server.
 Check with `netstat -tulpn` when in doubt.
 Make sure both ports are accessible from the outside if using an inbound firewall on the VPS server.

-From now on, you can start or suspend the Dockerflix container using `docker start dockerflix` and `docker stop dockerflix`
+From now on, the Dockerflix container can be resumed or suspended using `docker start dockerflix` and `docker stop dockerflix`

 To see if the Dockerflix container is up and running use `docker ps` or `docker ps -a`.
 Want to get rid of Dockerflix?
 Just type `docker stop dockerflix; docker rm dockerflix` and it's gone.